whphhg/vcash-electron/.github/CONTRIBUTING.md

     npm install
     npm run babel-watch

-You can now run the GUI using `npm run gui`.
+You can now run the GUI using `npm start`.
 Depending on the size of your changes you might also require development tools which are enabled when using `npm run dev` or `npm run dev-win` on Windows.

-    npm run gui
+    npm start
     npm run dev (Linux and macOS)
     npm run dev-win (Windows)

-Then [download](https://vcash.info) and launch the latest daemon, or skip this part if you've already got a daemon or GUI bundled with a daemon running.
+Then [download](https://vcash.info) and launch the latest daemon, or skip this step if you've already got a daemon or GUI bundled with a daemon running.
 This ensures the wallet will keep running while you restart the GUI to look at the changes you've made.